Flirtation Walk (film): Production

 Much of the film was shot on location at West Point.
 Bobby Connolly began to film the Hawaiian number on July 3, 1934, and was scheduled to finish on July 10.
 The set was the largest ever built at Warner Bros.
+Pictures.
 Following completion of the number, Connolly started the military wedding number using more than 400 dancers.

 The success of the film led Warner Bros. to combine Powell, Keeler, Alexander and Arledge again with Borzage and Daves with similar plot and characters for Shipmates Forever, a film about the United States Naval Academy, the following year.

 Reception

 In a contemporary review for The New York Times, critic Andre Sennwald called Flirtation Walk "a rousing recruiting poster" and wrote: "[T]he Academy background has been woven into the picture with a great sum of sheer skill, and the photoplay emerges as a pleasant conventional comedy, as well as a splendid laboratory specimen of the adolescent cinema."

 In the Los Angeles Times, critic Edwin Schallert wrote: "The general character of the production is good, and certainly the fine sense of romance that always distinguished the directing of Borzage shines through.
 He is on solid ground whenever he deals with a subject of forlorn love like this."

 According to Warner Bros. records, the film earned $1,062,000 domestically and $471,000 internationally.

 Excerpts of the production, including the ending, are used in the 2001 film The Wedding Planner.